Bart1367/VMeter/README.md

 Virtual Meter
 #testrepo
 ##editing the file
-Its a markdown file in this repository
+It is a markdown file in this repository